zunique90/AirBnB_clone/README.md

 # AirBnB Clone
 ## Description
 This is a simple AirBnB clone built on python.
-The project is still ongoing, presently models have been created for the airbnb products and a file storage system is incoprorated to persist data through sessions and a console have been built with basic commands to help users interact with the storage system.
+The project is still ongoing, presently models have been created for the airbnb products, a file storage system is incoprorated to persist data through sessions and a console have been built with basic commands to help users interact with the storage system.

 ## How to start the console
 To start the console, follow these steps: